surabhilata/ECLIPSE/README.md

 ECLIPSE maps target-pathogen proteomes onto the global sequence similarity network of the [Protein Universe Atlas](https://uniprot3d.org/) (AFDB90v4, UniRef v.2022_03), identifies protein families that are completely dark at the connected component level, characterises their taxonomic diversity across ESKAPE pathogens, and ranks them using the Dark Proteome Prioritisation Score (DPPS).

-> **Associated publication:**
-> Lata S. & Heinz D.W.
-(2025). *ECLIPSE: Exploring the dark proteome of ESKAPE pathogens through the sequence similarity network of the Protein Universe Atlas.* Bioinformatics, Oxford University Press.
-[DOI to be added upon acceptance]

 ---